Protecting your family includes protecting your data

 What should I do if I think I’ve encountered a fraudulent email or suspicious site?

-If you come across sites impersonating ethoslife.com or receive a suspicious email originating or pretending to originate from Ethos, please forward it to spoof.alert@getethos.com.
+If you come across sites impersonating ethos.com or receive a suspicious email originating or pretending to originate from Ethos, please forward it to spoof.alert@getethos.com.
 We will review the message to determine if it’s malicious and take actions, as needed.
 Taking the time to report such matters will not only help to protect you, but the overall Ethos community.

 woman typing on computer